 My husband had the lamb, which he really enjoyed.

 I usually skip dessert but when I heard they served a Lemongrass Creme Brulee, I couldn’t say no. Creme Brulee is one of my favorite desserts and I really loved this Ocean Hai version.

 It didn’t have the crunchy shell that you’d normally get with creme brulee, but it was creamy and sweet and well, it DID have a macaroon!

 The service at Ocean Hai was great, the food was delicious and you can’t beat the view (which is why you want to go before the sun sets).
 Dinner here is on the pricier side but if you feel like treating yourself while you’re on vacation, it’s totally worth it.

 From living rooms to bait houses, there are no shortage of great places to eat in Clearwater.
 Have you been?
-What Clearwater Restaurants would you add to this list?
+What are some of your favorite Clearwater Restaurants?

 Want to venture out a little? check out these awesome places to eat in Tampa!

 Want more tips for planning your Florida vacation?
 Check these out…